High-tech product announcements this fall

 — Sept.
 5: Nokia Corp. unveils its first phones running the next version of Windows.
 The company didn't reveal prices and says only that the Windows Phone 8 devices will be available in the fourth quarter "in select markets."
 The two devices are under Nokia's Lumia brand.

-— Monday: Toys R Us says it plans to launch its own Android tablet computer aimed at children.
-Called Tabeo, it will start selling on Oct.
+— Sept.
+10: Toys R Us says it plans to launch its own Android tablet computer aimed at children.
+Called Tabeo, it goes on sale on Oct.
 21 for $150.
 The 7-inch touch-screen tablet will come with 50 apps selected for children, including such games as "Angry Birds" and "Fruit Ninja" and a book app called istorybooks.
 Toys R Us sells other electronics including the iPad, but this is its first store-brand tablet.

 — Sept.
 12: Apple unveils a bigger, lighter iPhone, with an ability to connect to faster data networks known as 4G.
 The iPhone 5 goes on sale in the U.S. on Sept.
 21. Apple also refreshes the iPod Nano and the iPod Touch and introduces a new type of headphone called EarPods, which are meant to fit comfortably in more people's ears.

 — Sept.
 13: Nintendo says its new Wii U game machine will go on sale in the U.S. on Nov.
 18, starting at $300.
 It also announces an entertainment component called Nintendo TVii.
 The service collects all the ways users have to watch movies, TV shows and sports, such as through cable TV, Hulu and Netflix.